galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 {: .hands_on}

 > ### {% icon details %} PanCancer Aberrant Pathway Activity Analysis `targene_pathway_count_heatmaps.py` inputs
->    - \--genes 	comma separated string of HUGO symbols for target genes or targenes_list.csv file
+>    - \--genes: Comma separated string of HUGO symbols for target genes or targenes_list.csv file
->    - \--path_genes 	comma separated string of HUGO symbols for all genes in the target pathway or path_genes.csv file
+>    - \--path_genes: Comma separated string of HUGO symbols for all genes in the target pathway or path_genes.csv file
->    - \--classifier_decisions 	String of the location of classifier scores/alt_folder
+>    - \--classifier_decisions: String of the location of classifier scores/alt_folder
->    - \--x_matrix 	Filename of features to use in model
+>    - \--x_matrix: Filename of features to use in model
->    - \--filename_mut 	Filename of sample/gene mutations to use in model
+>    - \--filename_mut: Filename of sample/gene mutations to use in model
->    - \--filename_mut_burden Filename of sample mutation burden to use in model
+>    - \--filename_mut_burden: Filename of sample mutation burden to use in model
->    - \--filename_sample 	Filename of patient/samples to use in model
+>    - \--filename_sample: Filename of patient/samples to use in model
->    - \--filename_copy_loss 	Filename of copy number loss
+>    - \--filename_copy_loss: Filename of copy number loss
->    - \--filename_copy_gain 	Filename of copy number gain
+>    - \--filename_copy_gain: Filename of copy number gain
->    - \--filename_cancer_gene_classification 	Filename of cancer gene classification table
+>    - \--filename_cancer_gene_classification: Filename of cancer gene classification table
 {: .details}

 > ### {% icon comment %} Outputs